Dick Allen: Oakland Athletics

+Career statistics and honors

+During a pitching-dominant era, Allen was considered one of the top sluggers of the 1960s and 1970s era.
+He finished his career with 351 home runs and a .534 slugging percentage.

+Allen's number 15 was retired by the Phillies in September 2020.
+He was inducted into the Baseball Reliquary's Shrine of the Eternals in 2004.

 Hall of Fame candidacy

-Background

 Sabermetrician Bill James rated Dick Allen as the second-most controversial player in baseball history, behind Rogers Hornsby.
-James called Allen's autobiography, Crash, "one of the best baseball books in recent years."
 Allen had the highest slugging percentage among players eligible for but not in the National Baseball Hall of Fame until Albert Belle became eligible in 2006.

-Barra wrote that a "growing body of baseball historians think that Dick Allen is the best player eligible for the Hall of Fame."
-The arguments usually center around his very high career averages, batting (.292), slugging (.534), and on-base (.378).
-They also state that he began his career during the mid-1960s, a period so dominated by pitchers that it is sometimes called the "second dead ball era."
+Allen Barra wrote that a "growing body of baseball historians think that Dick Allen is the best player eligible for the Hall of Fame".
+The arguments usually centered around his very high career averages, batting (.292), slugging (.534), and on-base (.378).
+They also state that he began his career during the mid-1960s, a period so dominated by pitchers that it is sometimes called the "second dead ball era".
 Of the major league batters with 500 or more career home runs whose play intersected Dick Allen's career at the beginning or end, only Mickey Mantle's lifetime OPS+ of 172 topped Dick Allen's lifetime 156 OPS+.
 Allen also played some of his career in pitcher-friendly parks such as Busch Memorial Stadium, Dodger Stadium, and Comiskey Park.